kuanchihwang/CAM-SIMA-Docs/docs/conversion/create-metadata.md

 - *optional arguments*: If there are optional arguments, consult with a CAM SE.
 Optional attributes are an unsupported configuration, but are being incorporated into the framework.
 That said, there may be a workaround to avoid the use of optional arguments in your scheme
 - Note: Try to avoid module level allocations and/or assignments even in the init phases of the code.
 If you believe you need to do this, speak with a Jesse and/or Cheryl for guidance

+Once you have created your metadata, proceed to [3 - Create namelist XML file](create-namelist-xml.md)

+### Error variables
-- error variables: see below for error variable metadata
+See below for error variable metadata
 ```
 [ errmsg ]
   standard_name = ccpp_error_message